PepperonIT/Whisper_server/README.md

 # \<Web_Interaction>
-Provides a server using OpenAI's Whisper to do transcribing on audio files, aswell as a basic API supporting it
+Provides a server using OpenAI's Whisper to do transcribing on audio files, as well as a basic API supporting it
     *- success*
     *- recieve*